Imaginationland Episode III: Plot

-In the conclusion from the previous two episodes, in which terrorists attacked the embodiment of human imagination, Imaginationland, and destroyed the barrier within that realm separating evil fictional characters from the good innocent ones, the armies of evil characters march towards Castle Sunshine, where the last surviving good characters have taken refuge.
+In the conclusion from the previous two episodes, in which terrorists attacked the embodiment of human imagination, Imaginationland, and destroyed the barrier within that realm separating evil fictional characters from the good innocent ones, the armies of evil characters march towards Castle Sunshine, where the last surviving good fictional characters have taken refuge.
 There, Butters Stotch has been informed that he is the key to repelling the evil hordes because, as a real person, he has the power to conjure up good characters from his imagination to fight the evil army approaching Castle Sunshine.

 Meanwhile, in the real world, Al Gore, who has previously attempted to warn the public of the danger of ManBearPig, shows his staff the video made of that creature's appearance at The Pentagon in the previous episode, and embarks on an investigation of those events on behalf of the American people.

 Kyle Broflovski awakens from his coma to see that Eric Cartman is making preparations in anticipation of Kyle sucking his testicles, completely ignoring the Imaginationland crisis and setting up a photo-shoot.
 Kyle finds that he has a telepathic link to Stan in Imaginationland, who alerts him to the events transpiring in that realm, where the good characters, outnumbered and largely untrained for combat, charge the evil army.

 After Al Gore leaks the ManBearPig video to the public, The Pentagon informs the public of the recent events in Imaginationland and their plans to attack that realm with a nuclear weapon, setting off a public and legal controversy over whether the federal government has the jurisdiction to do this.
 Legal pundits discuss the state court case stemming from Cartman and Kyle's bet, Cartman v.
 Broflovski which ruled that imaginary characters are indeed real, which would preclude the government from taking action against the public's imagination.

 On the battlefield, the good characters seem doomed.
 Led by Jesus, the good characters charge, but they are suffering from many casualties.
 Aslan orders Butters he must imagine Santa which Butters imagines, yet this version is a monstrous cephalopod creature.
 Butters is terrified and it abruptly fades away.
 However, Butters manages to master his conjuring ability, and summons appropriate forces that join the battle, and turn the tide in good's favor by focusing and imaging on the good.

-The Supreme Court overturns the "Cartman vs. Broflovski decision" that imaginary creatures are real – imaginary creatures are declared not really real, so the government can bomb Imaginationland.
+The Supreme Court overturns the Cartman v.
+Broflovski decision that imaginary creatures are real – imaginary creatures are declared to not really be real, so the government can bomb Imaginationland.
 Kyle is no longer legally required to suck Cartman's testicles, and he is instructed by Stan to stall the launch.